List of EastEnders characters introduced in 1985: Mehmet Osman

+Hannah Carpenter

-Hannah CarpenterHannah Carpenter, played by Sally Sagoe, is the former wife of Tony Carpenter (Oscar James).
+Hannah Carpenter, played by Sally Sagoe, is the former wife of Tony Carpenter (Oscar James).
 She is a religious woman who is active in the Pentecostal Church but lost all tolerance for her fun-loving husband.
 After they agreed to divorce, their son, Kelvin Carpenter (Paul J. Medford), moves to the Square to live with his father in February 1985, while their daughter, Cassie Carpenter (Delanie Forbes), stays with her mother.
 Hannah's first appearance in Walford is in June 1985 and throughout the year she shows up occasionally to converse with Tony about issues concerning their children.
 Hannah constantly looks down on Tony's lifestyle and career, so their meetings are never pleasant.

 When Hannah meets the smooth talking corporate lawyer, Neville Agard (Gordon Case), she invites him to move into her house.
 Eventually, Neville buys the house and they announce their intention to wed.
 However, when she discovers that Neville has a violent temper and has beaten her daughter with a riding whip, she confronts him and after a row results in violence she leaves him and turns up on Tony's doorstep at number 3 Albert Square in April 1986.
 Tony is furious and goes to confront Neville, returning later covered in blood.
 Hannah is adamant that she will not return to Neville, so she and Cassie come to live with Tony and they decide to try to give their marriage another chance.

 Their reconciliation is not a happy one and it is not long before Hannah had returns to her nagging ways.
 She is unhappy to be living in a house that is in the throes of renovation and she constantly harangues Tony to do better and try harder.
 She also manages to upset her children by trying to put a stop to her son's relationship with Carmel Roberts (Judith Jacob) and forcing Cassie to go to boarding school.

 In 1987 Hannah begins to become disillusioned with Walford after getting accosted by both Rezaul Kabir (Tanveer Ghani) and Mehmet Osman (Haluk Bilginer).
 She is also stalked one night by a man known as the Walford attacker, who is guilty of assaulting several female inhabitants of the Square.
 Hannah is shaken but unharmed.
 She later relays to Tony that she fears that Mehmet is the culprit, because he had made a pass at her previously.
 Tony is furious, and he along with Den Watts (Leslie Grantham) and Pete Beale (Peter Dean) go to track Mehmet down and teach him a lesson.
 After Hannah witnesses her husband attacking Mehmet, she takes the moral high-ground and denounces his barbaric actions, despite previously being happy for Tony to resort to violence against Neville.
 Hannah then decides that their marriage is over and so she leaves Walford in February that year to go and live with her sister in another part of London.
 She is not seen again.

+In 2022, Luke Weir from Surrey Live called Hannah the "nagging wife" of Tony.